PrepVector/applied-ml-demand-forecasting/notebooks/instruction_guide.md

 - The `Energy Demand Forecasting.ipynb` notebook is used for the current project and utilizes univariate time series analysis techniques.

-- The `Sales Demand Forecasting.ipynb` notebook is provided for students who want to explore and learn more about multivariate time series modeling techniques.

-- For more details about the problem statements and project descriptions, please refer to `Project Description.docx` located in the `docs` folder.
+- For more details, please refer to `PROBLEM STATEMENT.docx` located in the `docs` folder.